MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-transfer-order-from-warehouse-app.md

 1. Go to **Warehouse management \> Setup \> Mobile device \> Mobile device menu**
 1. Select **Edit**.
-1. Select a existing menu following selection of the new menu item under **Available menus and menu items**.
+1. Select an existing menu following selection of the new menu item under **Available menus and menu items**.
 Add the menu item by selecting the right-arrow button.

 ## Create a transfer order based on license plates